Genivia/RE-flex/doc/index.md

 ### Trailing context                                 {#reflex-pattern-trailing}

-Flex "trailing context" `φ/ψ` matches a pattern `φ` only when followed by the lookahead pattern `φ`.
+Flex "trailing context" `φ/ψ` matches a pattern `φ` only when followed by the lookahead pattern `ψ`.
 A trailing context `φ/ψ` has the same meaning as the lookahead `φ(?=ψ)`, see \ref reflex-pattern-lookahead.

 A trailing context can only be used in lexer specifications and should only